veryfansome/germ/README.md

 ## Interface

-So basic, your grandma could use it!
+So basic, anyone could use it!

 ### Chat